The old Savor card annual fee wasn’t worth it for me, so I changed my card

 Katie is from Austin and lives in Colorado Springs.
 Off the clock, you’ll find her heading outdoors with her pup, organizing her bookshelf and planning endless activities with friends.

 Your experience with credit cards can depend on your lifestyle.
-I take a minimalist approach to life and credit, which means two rewards cards I can maximize, payments I can manage and consistent check-ins to my credit score with free credit tools.
-Some cardholders might have just one card they use for the same expenses each month.
+I take a minimalist approach to life and credit, using just two cards to earn rewards on flights and food.
+Some cardholders might have one card they use for the same expenses each month.
 Others apply for every welcome bonus they can get their hands on.

 There’s no single right way to use your credit cards.
 I suggest prioritizing on-time, in-full payments and rewards that fit your spending as you find a credit card strategy that works for you.